 - In a dutch oven, heat oil over medium and saute the onions until translucent, add the garlic, ginger, chili and spices and saute for 30 seconds to 1 minute.

-And that’s it, pictured below, is the finished chickpea stew.
+And that’s it, pictured below is the finished pot of chickpea stew.
 It’s an easy 30-minute weeknight meal made in 1 pot that’s both healthy and delicious!

 Absolutely!
 In fact, I kind of prefer the flavors of my chana masala the next day.
 It seems to sweeten up a bit and the flavors have time to meld together and fully enhance.
 If making for meal prep your efforts will be worth while!